sorz/immich-ppdl/README.md

 Features:

-- Multithread downloading
 - Arbitrary search filters
+- Multi-threaded downloading
+- Skip existing files
+- Use CLI args, environment vars, or secret file passing options
-- Checksum validation
+- Checksum validation (except external libraries)

 This is a third-party tool and not affiliated to the Immich project.